Emergency Medical Services State of Michigan / National Registry Licensing Process

 ItemMFRBasic EMTSpecialistParamedic Airway & Breathing 25-3124-3027-33

-For more information on the National Registry Exam, please see the website www.nremt.org.
+For more information on the National Registry Exam, please visit www.nremt.org.

 Computer Adaptive Testing